-To provide additional assistance to those that continue to be impacted financially by Covid-19, in spring 2021 the city offered enrollment in a Covid-19 Property Tax Deferral Payment Plan.
-Eligible property owners could apply between March and June to defer taxes under a pre-authorized monthly payment plan, including arrears dating back to March 2020.
-The plan allowed for a start date between April 1 and July 1 with property taxes to be paid in full by Dec 1, 2021.
-Thirty-three applications were received.
+To provide additional assistance to those that continued to be impacted financially by Covid-19, in spring 2021, the City offered an application based Covid-19 Property Tax Deferral Payment Plan for eligible property owners to apply between March and June.
+Eligible property owners were able to defer taxes under a pre-authorized monthly payment plan, with no penalty or interest charged.
+Property taxes are to be paid in full by December 1, 2021.
+Thirty applications were received.

-The city continues to offer its three regular pre-authorized payment plans which provide a convenient and reliable payment method for property owners.
+The City continues to offer its three regular pre-authorized payment plans which provide a convenient and reliable payment method for property owners.
 Approximately one third (21,000) of all property accounts are enrolled in these pre-authorized payment plans.

-The Chief Financial Officer continues to provide council with monthly updates on financials and property tax collection, with the most recent update on July 5.
+The Chief Financial Officer continues to provide council with monthly updates on financials and property tax collection, with the most recent update at the Environment, Infrastructure and Community Services Committee meeting on November 15, 2021.